History of Rwanda: Neolithic to the Middle Ages

 The territory of present-day Rwanda has been green and fertile for many thousands of years, even during the last ice age, when part of Nyungwe Forest was fed by the alpine ice sheets of the Rwenzoris.
 It is not known when the country was first inhabited, but it is thought that humans moved into the area shortly after that ice age, either in the Neolithic period, around ten thousand years ago, or in the long humid period which followed, up to around 3000 BC.
 The earliest inhabitants of the region are generally thought to have been the Twa, a group of Pygmy forest hunters and gatherers, whose descendants still live in Rwanda today.

 Archaeological excavations conducted from the 1950s onwards have revealed evidence of sparse settlement by hunter gatherers in the late Stone Age, followed by a larger population of early Iron Age settlers.
 These later groups were found to have manufactured artifacts, including a type of dimpled pottery, iron tools and implements.

 Central Sudanic speaking farmers and herders were settled in northern and western Rwanda (as well as western burundi) by 3,000BC.
-After them came the Sog Eastern Sudanic Agro-pastoralists (related to the Kuliak languages), who settled in areas to the south of Rwanda and to the east and west of the Ruzizi River in 2,000BC.
+After them came the Sog Eastern Sudanic Agro-pastoralists, who settled in areas to the south of Rwanda and to the east and west of the Ruzizi River in 2,000BC.
 In 1,000BC, Mashariki Bantu arrived on the western borderlines of Rwanda in the Kivu rift valley.
 Tale southern Cushitic pastoralists settled parts of eastern Rwanda sometime before 800BC.
 The descendants of the Mashariki Bantu, the Proto-Great Lakes Bantu peoples (the ancestors of the Rwanda-Rundi speakers) settled between Lake Kivu and Lake Rweru in 500BC.
 The Great Lakes Bantu peoples eventually assimilated all of their Nilo-Saharan and South Cushitic neighbors in Rwanda, making the land entirely Bantu-speaking.

 Hundreds of years ago, the Twa were partially supplanted by the immigration of a Bantu group, the ancestors of the agriculturalist ethnic group, today known as the Hutus.
 The Hutu began to clear forests for their permanent settlements.
 The exact nature of the third major immigration, that of a predominantly pastoralist people known as Tutsi, is highly contested.